sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/denver-to-lisbon/index.md

 was served shortly thereafter.
 After a while, we started a fire and enjoyed some time chatting around the fire, trying to fight off jet lag.

-{{< figure
+{{<figure
   src="./images/fire.jpg"
-      link="./images/fire.jpg"
-      target="_blank"
   title="The Beeper team enjoying some quality time around the fire" caption="Adam did a good job starting the fire, and didn't even have to use gasoline!
 This fire is Chief Safety Officer approved."
 >}}

 The Finns (Tulir and Toni) as well as Samer and Ivan are arriving in a few